gucino/simple-reminder/README.txt

-This code is reminder systems
+This code is reminder system

 There are 3 main files:
 1.recorder.py